Budibase/website/content/blog/budibase-core-intro/index.md

 +++

-# Budibase Core.
-A Serverless Database Engine, for fast SaaS development.

 At Budibase, we are building a platform for accelerated development and easy management of SaaS businesses.
 We are beginning at the very bottom of the stack, by inventing a database engine specifically for this purpose.
 This post will attempt to give a good overview of what we are trying to achieve.
 I will get into detail in later posts.

 ## What we need from a database